 One of the benefits of Prairie City is that there is very little traffic.
 The average commute to work is 14.16 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Prairie City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Prairie City doesn't have a public transportation system that people use for their commute.

-The education level of Prairie City citizens is a little higher than the average for US cities and towns: 24.13% of adults in Prairie City have at least a bachelor's degree.
+The citizens of Prairie City are slightly better educated than the national average of 21.84% for all cities and towns, with 24.13% of adults in Prairie City having a bachelor's degree or advanced degree.

 The per capita income in Prairie City in 2022 was $34,940, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
 This equates to an annual income of $139,760 for a family of four.
 However, Prairie City contains both very wealthy and poor people as well.